athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 return sqrt(mean_squared_error(actual, predicted))

 ```
-The completewalkforwardvalidation() function that ties all of this together is listed
+The complete walkforwardvalidation() function that ties all of this together is listed
 below.
 It takes the dataset, the number of observations to use as the test set, and the
 configuration for the model, and returns the RMSE for the model performance on the test set.